 Here are the results EyeBuyDirect.com saw after adding personalized product recommendations to their email newsletters.

 Personalization isn’t limited to eCommerce or email marketing.
 You can craft personalized landing pages (based on the source of your visitor), serve personalized content on social media and much more.

-hard data and statistics.
+If you want your business to prosper, you need to rely on hard data and statistics.
 The 11 stats that I shared in this article should have helped you to understand where online marketing is headed.
 I’ve also shared resources to help you take action in digital marketing and on social media platforms.